 Figure 4B however, shows endothiapepsin crystals grown in the presence of MgCl2.
 This morphology was consistent across all conditions that contained MgCl2 and therefore suggested that their morphology was due to MgCl2.
 The MgCl2 conditions produced single, more box-like crystals that represented a better target for the ultimate serial experiments.

 There were four conditions within the PACT screen that contained MgCl2.
 To better understand the influence of all the different components of these conditions on endothiapepsin crystallization, a random optimization was performed.
 A screen was created containing a random combination of the buffers and precipitants at a range of concentrations and pHs.
-The MgCl2 concentration was also varied and then the resulting drops were arbitrarily graded from 1-5 (1 being poor) in terms of their visual crystal quality and precipitation level.
+The MgCl2 concentration was also varied and then the resulting drops were arbitrarily graded from 0-5 (0 being no crystals or precipitation) in terms of their visual crystal quality and precipitation level.

 Figure 5A shows a heatmap of the results from a Pearson’s correlation analysis between the precipitation level and crystal quality, and the screen variables (examples of the drops from this experiment are shown in Figure 5B, C and D).
-The results indicated that the pH of the solution was highly correlated to the level of precipitation with alkaline buffers resulting in more precipitation.
+The results indicated that the pH of the solution was highly correlated to the level of precipitation, with alkaline buffers resulting in more precipitation.
 MgCl2 concentration was slightly correlated to the level of precipitation, as was the pH and precipitant concentration to crystal quality.

 Based on these results, the decision was taken to take the crystals grown in 0.1 M TRIS-HCl pH 7.0, 0.15 M MgCl2, 20 % (w/v) PEG 6,000 to the next step of the protocol – Transitioning to batch.
 The morphology of crystals was acceptable and an analysis of the X-ray diffraction and data quality metrics from these crystals suggested that there was no significant difference between the crystals grown in and out of the presence of Mg2+ (Figure 9).